Mastering the Art of Teaching New Dog Tricks

 1.3 Understanding Dog Psychology

 To effectively train your dog, it's crucial to have a basic understanding of dog psychology.
 Dogs are pack animals, and they instinctively look for a leader to follow.
 Establishing yourself as the leader through consistent, kind, and confident training methods will help build trust and cooperation between you and your furry friend.
 Dogs also respond well to clear communication and positive reinforcement.
 By rewarding good behavior and ignoring or redirecting unwanted behavior, you can shape their actions in a positive way.
-Additionally, dogs thrive on routine and repetition, so it's important to establish a consistent training schedule and practice commands regularly for them to fully grasp and remember what is being taught.
+Additionally, dogs thrive on routine and repetition, so it's important to establish a consistent training and practice commands regularly for them to fully grasp and remember what is being taught.

 Basic Training Techniques